-This section will require 80-120 words of continuous writing in the form of an email, in which candidates may use only the present tense if they wish, but they would need to show a knowledge of the near future tense in order to access the top marks.
+This section will require 80-120 words of continuous writing in the form of an email, in which candidates may use only the present tense if they wish, but they would need to show a knowledge of past, present and future tenses in order to access the top marks.

-Five bullet points will be given in English and Spanish, of which candidates will be expected to choose at least four.
+Five bullet points will be given in English and German, of which candidates will be expected to choose at least four.
 Candidates will be credited for the accurate use of a wide variety of vocabulary and grammar, and the ability to demonstrate the full range of their knowledge of the linguistic features contained in the specification.

-Marks will be awarded in accordance with the descriptors shown in Appendix VI.
+Marks will be awarded in accordance with the descriptors shown in Appendix IV.